This post may contain affiliate links. You can read my full disclosure here.

 This is absolutely one of my all-time favorite apps.

-As a first time mom, it has been so helpful to me as a place to track my baby’s feedings, sleeping times, diaper changes, etc.
+As a first time mom, it has been so helpful to me as a place to track my baby’s feedings, sleep times, diaper changes, tummy time, etc.

 When my son was first born the doctor would often ask me about his feedings and diapers and I would blankly stare at her because they weren’t something I tracked well in my head.
 This app eliminates that problem!